acornsoftuk/xllify-demo/DOCS.md

-# xllify-demo Function Documentation
+# xllify-demo Luau demo functions

 This document provides comprehensive documentation for all custom Excel functions implemented in this repository using [xllify.com](https://xllify.com).

-> **Note:** Some examples in this repository were generated with xllifyAI and may contain errors.
+> **Note:** Some examples in this repository were generated with AI and may contain errors.
 Always validate results before using in production environments.

 ## Table of Contents